 Boost your home's curb appeal and prolong the life of your window glass with regular window cleaning services.
 Window cleaning is available for all types of windows and situations.
 Professional window washers can tackle your indoor and outdoor windows with the right equipment, the proper safety precautions, and the appropriate type of cleaner to prevent damage to your glass.
-Common requests include exterior window washing, interior window washing, window screen cleaning, window track cleaning and cleaning of blinds or shutters.
-Window pros can wash all types of windows, including those with and without grids, sliding glass doors, jalousie or louvered windows, skylights, and storefront windows.
+Common requests include exterior window cleaning, interior window washing, window screen cleaning, window track cleaning, and cleaning of blinds or shutters.
+Window pros can wash all types of windows, including those with and without grids, sliding glass doors, jalousie or louvered windows, high-rise windows, skylights, and storefront windows.
 Window washing is available for private homes, multiunit buildings, commercial spaces, businesses and offices, including windows on upper floors.

-Some window washing companies charge flat prices per window, regardless of the type or location.
-An average cost can account for variations in the time, effort and risk involved in cleaning each individual window.
-Most per-window costs include cleaning the inside and outside of the window and will typically provide a free estimate before they start the work.
+Some window cleaning services charge flat prices per window, regardless of the type or location.
+The cost per window accounts for variations in the time, effort and risk involved in cleaning each individual window.
+Most per-window costs include cleaning both the inside and outside of the window and will typically provide a free estimate before they start the work.
 Here are two average pricing examples:

-Wasatch View Window Cleaning in Salt Lake City, Utah: $4 per window.
-This cost breaks down to $3 for the outside of a window and $1 for the inside of a window.
+- A window cleaning company in Salt Lake City, Utah: $4 per window.
+This cost breaks down to $3 for the outside of a window and $1 for the inside.

 - Eagles Windows Cleaning, French window or door: $9-$11 per

-Many window washing companies charge reduced rates for washing more windows because they can streamline their labor costs by already being on location.
+Sometimes bigger is better.
+Many window washing companies charge reduced rates for washing more windows because they can streamline their labor costs by already being on-site.
 For example, the average Salt Lake City home is 2,200 square feet.
-The average cost for Wasatch View Window Cleaning to wash all the windows in a home that size might cost approximately $220.
-Eagles Windows Cleaning offers a promotion of $90-$100 for 25 windows (only the outside) at one location on the same visit.
+The cost for a local company to wash all the windows in a home that size averages $220.
+Eagles Windows Cleaning offers a promotion of $90-$100 for cleaning the outside of 25 windows at one location in a single visit.